microsoft/ApplicationInsights-iOS/README.md

 	[MSAIMetricsManager trackMetricWithName:@"Test metric"
 									  value:42.2];
 	```

+For a full list of tracking methods see `MSAIMetricsManager.h`.

 *Note:* The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on startup can also be caught and each module executes other code with a delay some seconds.
 This ensures that applicationDidFinishLaunching will process as fast as possible and the SDK will not block the startup sequence resulting in a possible kill by the watchdog process.